 The UK government has also said that travel certification -- AKA vaccine passports -- could be part of the route out of travel restrictions, coming as the UK announces plans to roll-out a NHS app that can be used to show vaccination status.

 The guidance says travel restrictions will be reviewed on June 28, and again no later than July 31 and October 1, 2021.

 What's the Covid situation?

-However, the announcement of a new variant of Covid-19 right before Christmas means cases in the UK are rising fast, with many hospitals already over capacity.
+The announcement of a new variant of Covid-19 right before Christmas led cases in the UK to rise quickly, with many hospitals becoming over capacity.
 Mayor of London Sadiq Khan declared a "major incident" on January 8.

 What can visitors expect?

-Wales is also in lockdown.
-The rules are largely the same as England, but you cannot mix with anyone outside your household.
+Wales has also been in lockdown for the past few months.
+The rules were largely the same as England, but you could not mix with anyone outside your household.